Groningen, Netherlands

 It is expected that the participants have a sufficient command of the English language to actively participate in the discussions and to present their own work in English.

-At the end of the summer school participants will be able to:
+After completing the summer school, the participants will be able to:

 Workload

-Upon successful completion of the programme, the Summer School offers a Certificate of Attendance that mentions the workload of 40 hours (28 hours corresponds to 1 ECTS) including preparatory work and report writing.
+Upon successful completion of the programme, the Summer School offers a Certificate of Attendance that mentions the workload of 56 hours (28 hours corresponds to 1 ECTS).
 Students can apply for recognition of these credits to the relevant authorities in their home institutions, therefore the final decision on awarding credits is at the discretion of their home institutions.
 We will be happy to provide any necessary information that might be requested in addition to the certificate of attendance.

 Fee

-445 EUR, The fee includes meals during summer school programme, coffee, tea, local transportation NB Participants need to finance their own accommodation.
-The summer school organisation will present some affordable possibilities (at between 10 and 30 euros per night) near the university and can make arrangements for your stay.
+650 EUR, for international participants (reduced fee for participants from UG and partner universities).
+The fee includes the summer school programme, meals, coffee, tea, and local transportation NB Participants need to finance their own accommodation.
+The summer school organisation will offer some affordable possibilities (at between 2 and 25 euros per night) in or near the university campus and can make arrangements for your stay.

 When: